jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Before we become player gods, here are a few terms that will put us all on the same page:

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
 We choose to emit too much CO2, eat healthy good, or use an InstaHealth medical app.
-It's only when a person uses tools and appreciates the importance of their actions, do they become player gods who "play the game" of civilization.
+It's only when a person uses tools and appreciates the importance of their actions, that we become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is created inside books, declarations, and constitutions to unite individuals to see the big picture, that everyone's choices matter because everyone is a player god.
 Note, _the player god_ is a community of people playing the game together because they're united by the same "ruling" philosophy.